Love is as love does

 “The simplest acts of kindness are by far more powerful than a thousand heads bowing in prayer.” ~Mahatma Gandhi

-Several years ago, I was knee-deep in the stress of caring for my elderly mother when I had to undergo a difficult, seven-hour cancer surgery on my face.
-The day after my surgery, my mother fell, broke her ankle, and was sent to the ER.
-As my mother’s only child, I had to rush to the hospital to manage her care — despite the fact that I was supposed to be resting at home with my surgical wound.
-It was one of those rare moments in my life when I actually felt sorry for myself and wondered if I could keep it together.
+Several years ago, I had to undergo a seven-hour Mohs cancer surgery on my face.
+The day after my surgery, my elderly mother — who had vascular dementia at the time — broke her ankle and was sent to the ER.
+I had to rush to the hospital to manage Mom’s care — despite the fact that I’d been ordered to rest at home with my own surgical wound.
+It was one of those rare moments when I felt completely overwhelmed.

-At the time, there was an acquaintance in my social circle whose response to my calamity was, “I’ll pray for you.”
-Not that I doubted the piety behind the expression she often repeated.
-But what really eased my burden were the supportive gestures of help from other folks that I needed then — a casserole for dinner; a small bouquet of flowers left with a note on my doorstep.
+At the time, there was a friend in my social circle whose response to my calamity was, “I’ll pray for you.”
+Not that I doubted the piety behind the phrase she repeated so often.
+But what really eased my burden were the supportive gestures of help from others who cared: a simple casserole for dinner; a small bouquet of flowers left with a note on my doorstep.

-As today’s quote reminds us, our actions speak louder than our words.
-It’s pretty easy to tell someone that we’re keeping them in our thoughts and prayers, and there’s nothing wrong with that.
-But in the long run, we’re remembered for our genuine efforts — not how many good words we send out into the universe.
+It’s easy to tell someone that you’re keeping them in your thoughts and prayers.
+Nothing wrong with that.
+But in the long run, we’re remembered for what we do, not what we say.
 Love is as love does. ~CL